Quantum Techniques for Stochastic Mechanics: Graph Laplacians

 First there is an obvious eigenvector: any constant function.
 Indeed, for any finite graph, any constant function $\psi$ is an eigenvector of the graph Laplacian with eigenvalue zero:

 so that

 This reflects the fact that the evenly smeared probability distribution is an equilibrium state for the random walk described by heat equation.
 For a connected graph this will be the only equilibrium state.
-For a graph with several connected components, there will be an equilibrum state for each connected component, which equals some positive constant on that component and zero elsewhere.
+For a graph with several connected components, there will be an equilibrium state for each connected component, which equals some positive constant on that component and zero elsewhere.
 For the Desargues graph, or indeed any connected graph, all the other eigenvectors will be functions that undergo exponential decay at various rates:

 with $\lambda < 0$, so that

 decays as $t$ increases.
 But since probability is conserved, any vector that undergoes exponential decay must have terms that sum to zero.
 So a vector like this won't be a stochastic state, but rather a deviation from equilibrium.
 We can write any stochastic state as the equilibrium state plus a sum of terms that decay with different rate constants.